norlab-ulaval/BorealHDR/README.md

 ## Emulator

-**The whole BorealHDR dataset and the code are in preparation.
-They will be added soon!**

 We created a Dockerfile to easily run our code using a docker-compose.yaml.

 If you have downloaded the dataset in another directory, the first step is to modify the last line of `.devcontainer/docker-compose.yaml` to mount the location of your data into the container at `/home/user/code/dataset_mount_point/`.
 If you did not download the dataset, we added a small part of a trajectory direclty into this repository to enable testing our pipeline.